Whether you buy NFTs at presale or public mint, each strategy has potential upsides and downsides. Read on to understand the dynamics.

 Like in any financial market, timing is a core factor determining profitability – the common goal of any lay investor.
 Knowing when and how to buy NFTs is even more critical since their non-fungibility makes selling off tricky.
 This brief article compares the two common ways users get in on new NFT projects – presales and public mints.

-Also, the desperation to get into whitelists often make unsuspecting users vulnerable to wallet hacks, phishing attacks, and rug pulls.
+Additionally, the desperation to get into whitelists often makes unsuspecting users vulnerable to wallet hacks, phishing attacks, and rug pulls.

-Public mints work the same way with presales, only that buying starts at launch.
+Public mints work the same way as presales, except that buying starts at launch.
 After the presale ends, the developers will announce a time for the public sales of the tokens.
-Although it is still possible to mint items with uncommon traits, the likelihood largely depends on the quantity that is left and how well you fare in gas wars.

 Buying an NFT from a public market will give you the privilege of seeing the demand and analytical records for the project.
 While this does not always prevent buying an illiquid project, it helps filter low-prospect projects based on demand.

 On the flip side, NFT collections with high activity at launch are often deemed successful, increasing gas fees.
-To outbid other users and ensure their transaction goes through, collectors often increase gas fees, a term known as "gas war."
-You should note that even if your transaction fails, you'll still get to pay gas fees, and there are no refunds.
-Whitelisted individuals can avoid the enormous minting gas fees by participating in presales.
+This leads to "gas wars," where collectors increase gas fees to outbid others.
+Even if your transaction fails, you still pay the gas fees, and there are no refunds.

 There is no better or worse approach to buying an NFT; at the end of the day, your choice should primarily come from due diligence.
-You must do detailed research into any project you intend to put your money into, not just FOMO because of hype.
+You must do detailed research into any project you intend to put your money into rather than falling into FOMO because of hype.

 Fortunately, purchasing NFTs during public mints has been made seamless with us.
 You get credibility, quality, and huge numbers in one multichain NFT marketplace.
 Start your NFT journey on AirNFTs now!